ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 {: .bash}

-Next we need to get to the directory thay actually contains the the fastq files.
+Next we need to get to the directory that actually contains the the fastq files.

 ~~~
-$ ls fq-files
+$ ls /home/
 ~~~
 {: .bash}